ryejs/ryejs.com/docs/query.md

     .closest(selector) <span>⇒ rye collection</span>
 </div>

-For each element in collection, get the first element that matches the `selector` by testing the element itself and traversing up through its ancestors.
+For each element in collection, get the first element that matches `selector` by testing the element itself then traversing up through its ancestors.

 children